LearnLib/alex/docs/contents/user-manual/project-management/README.md

 4. Select the user and click on *Add Users*

 The added user will then see the project in his overview.

+### Leave a project

+1. Go to the project overview page
+2. Click on *Leave* in the dropdown menu beside the project

+*Note:* As an owner, you cannot leave project if a) it has members and b) you are the only owner left.
+Announce another project member as owner and then you can leave the project.